What Is AS9100 Certification?

 AS9100 certification means:

-• Your processes meet AS9100 requirements
+• Your system meets AS9100 requirements

-• Your system is implemented and effective
+• Your processes are implemented and effective

 Why Is AS9100 Important?

-AS9100 certification is often required for:
+AS9100 certification is frequently required for:

-• Aerospace manufacturing suppliers
+• Aerospace manufacturers

 • Defense contractors

-• Aviation parts manufacturers
+• Aviation component suppliers

-• Maintenance, repair, and overhaul (MRO) organizations
+• Maintenance, Repair, and Overhaul (MRO) organizations

-• Precision machining suppliers serving aerospace OEMs
+• Precision machining companies serving aerospace OEMs

 How Is AS9100 Different from ISO 9001?

-• Expanded risk management requirements
+• Expanded risk management

-• Product safety emphasis
+• Product safety requirements

-• Configuration management discipline
+• Configuration control

-• Operational risk controls
+• Operational risk analysis

-What Does the Certification Process Involve?
+What Does the AS9100 Certification Process Involve?

-AS9100 certification typically includes:
+The certification journey typically includes:

 1. Gap assessment

-2. QMS development or upgrade
+2. QMS development or system upgrade

-3. Implementation and training
+3. Implementation and workforce training

 4. Internal audits